-There is also a stage filled with children and a compere, holding balloons, they sing with very little prompting.
+There is also a stage filled with children, holding balloons, they sing with very little prompting.
 It is hard not to smile.

 I had just spent several days being filmed for a reality television programme searching for treasure across various terrains.
 However meeting an Iranian film crew interviewing tourists about the festival it seemed churlish to decline.
 They were friendly and it was like enjoying a chat, except it took place in front of another camera.

-The festival is a photographers dream, there are so many displays, in every direction there seems to be something worthy of having a lens pointed at it.
-It is perfect for taking portraits; it may be slightly difficult to capture a candid moment, but the sheer number of lovely faces and interesting costumes more than makes up for this.
-Capturing a genuine smile occasionally or witnessing the unrestrained joy of a young child when seeing a preview of their image is worth the visit alone.
+The festival is a photographers dream, there are so many displays.
+Every direction there seems something worthy of having a lens pointed at it.
+It is perfect for taking portraits; it’s slightly difficult to capture a candid moment, but the sheer number of lovely faces and interesting costumes more than makes up for this.
+Capturing a genuine smile occasionally or witnessing the unrestrained joy of a young child when seeing a preview of their picture is worth the visit alone.

 Almost everybody appears content to pose for the multitude of photographers present, though one or two ‘models’ struggle to produce a smile.

 I have read some comments where people have compared the festival to Dubai, and not necessarily favourably.
-There are suggestions that it should be more commercial and place greater emphasis on fashion and electronics.
-This might attract more tourists, but I feel it would reduce the experience to some degree.
+There are suggestions that it needs a more commercial approach and greater emphasis placed on fashion and electronics.
+This might attract more tourists, but I feel it would lessen the experience to some degree.
 There were not many tourists present, but personally I preferred it this way.
-However it is intended to increase the number of visitors so inevitably it may become more commercial in future.
+However, they need to increase the number of visitors so inevitably it may become more commercial in future.

-In fact I had been informed that the festival was really just about shopping and almost did not visit.
+In fact I’d been informed that the festival was really just about shopping and almost did not visit.
 However another photographer showed me some images he had captured and they were enough to convince me it was worth visiting.